 Section 1.
 The membership year of the Society shall be January 1 through December 31.
 For other purposes, including the terms of elected officials, the terms annual or a year shall refer to the time between the close of the Annual Meeting and the close of the next Annual Meeting.

 Section 2.
 Membership categories shall be Regular, Joint, Emeritus, and Student.
 Regular members are persons who, by vocation or avocation, share the objectives of the Society.
 Joint membership, at a reduced rate of dues, is available to any two persons who share a household and desire to receive only one copy of Society publications, but otherwise enjoy full rights and privileges as regular members.
 Emeritus membership is restricted to those who, while continuing to enjoy the rights and privileges of Regular membership, are retired from regular employment, have been Regular or Joint members of the Society for ten or more years, and request in writing to the Executive Officer the Emeritus status.
 Student membership is restricted to those persons enrolled in, or otherwise actively pursuing, a higher academic degree program.

 Section 3.
 All members are entitled to attend meetings of the Society and to receive its publications and communications.
-Only Regular, Joint, and Emeritus members have voting rights and are eligible for elective office.
+Only Regular, Joint, Emeritus, and Student members have voting rights; only Regular, Joint, and Emeritus members are eligible for elective office.
+(Revised 2019).

 Section 4.
 Dues are set by the Executive Council and are subject to ratification by voting members at the Annual Business Meeting.

 Section 1.
 It shall be the responsibility of the Executive Council to build and maintain a reserve fund equal to at least 100 percent of the annual operating budget of the Society.
 The Executive Council is responsible for establishing and reviewing policies and procedures for the prudent management of the reserve fund.
 The Executive Council may elect to place all or part of the reserve fund in an Endowment Fund.